wavefrontHQ/docs/pages/doc/ui_dashboards.md

 The dashboard menu allows you to create a dashboard, edit a dashboard, clone a dashboard, and look at the dashboard version history.

-* When you **clone a dashboard** you copy the dashboard.
+* When you **clone** a dashboard, you copy the dashboard.
 If you want to customize one of the Wavefront read-only dashboards, such as integration dashboards, just clone the dashboard and edit the clone.
-* The **dashboard version history** tracks each saved version and includes the user who saved the version.
+* The dashboard  **version history** tracks each saved version and includes the user who saved the version.
 The result is an audit trail for the dashboard.

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="40%">
 <strong>To edit a dashboard</strong>:
-<ol><li>Select the ellipsis icon in the top right of the dashboard. </li>
+<ol><li>Click the ellipsis icon in the top right of the dashboard. </li>
 <li>Select <strong>Edit</strong> and make changes to the dashboard in edit mode.</li>
 <li>Save the dashboard.</li></ol></td>
 <td width="60%"><img src="/images/v2_edit_dashboard.png" alt="edit a dashboard"></td>